Courses within GCUA 2030

 By the year 2050 the world´s population will exceed nine billion people.
 We need to solve the equation of meeting a growing demand for food while reducing its environmental impacts – and it all needs to be done under a changing climate.
 Research and innovation, translated into relevant action on a global scale is essential to meet these global challenges.

-In these short PhD courses (1.5 or 2.0 credits each), you will learn more about the Sustainable Development Goals (SDGs) and enhance your ability to integrate the SDGs into your research and teaching.
+In these short PhD courses (1.5 or 2.0 ECTS each), you will learn more about the Sustainable Development Goals (SDGs) and enhance your ability to integrate the SDGs into your research and teaching.
 The courses will also cover aspects on how scientific knowledge can be translated into action by using the concept of Theory of Change (ToC), and how to measure impact of your research.
 You will strengthen your intercultural competence and explore the meaning and impact of culture in different contexts, all while also broadening your network.

 Note!
 The courses will open for enrollment approx. two months ahead of course start.
-More information about the courses 2024 will come during spring.

-1. Working and communicating across cultures
+2. Working and communicating across cultures

-Working and communicating across cultures (1.5 credits)
+Working and communicating across cultures (1.5 ECTS)

 The aim of this course is to allow the students to familiarise themselves with how intercultural competence and communication might impact and contribute to the work towards the SDGs.
 The course will foster awareness and understanding of different perspectives and priorities regarding sustainability, especially from the social dimension – starting from the individual and considering how one’s own ways of thinking and doing might affect and be affected by culture.
 How does our own “individual backpack” influence the way we work across academic, professional, disciplinary and/or background cultures?